 3. Sprinkle Some Baking Soda

 If you’re afraid you have fleas in your home, don’t panic.
-This is a great tip for staying on top of fleas while also preventing them on your pets.
+This is a great tip for staying on top of fleas while also preventing them from your pets.

 Sprinkle baking soda onto your carpet.
 Rub it in with a moist cloth.
 If there are fleas in the carpet, the baking soda will dehydrate them.